prachigauriar/URLMock/README.md

 ## Installation

-The easiest way to start using URLMock is to use CocoaPods.
+The easiest way to start using URLMock is to install it with CocoaPods.

     pod 'URLMock', '~> 1.0'

 You can also build it and include the built products in your project.
 For OS X, just add URLMock.framework to your project.
 For iOS, add URLMock’s public headers to your header search path and link in libURLMock.a.

 ## Using URLMock